The Faraway Paladin

 The Faraway Paladin (最果てのパラディン, Saihate no Paradin) is a Japanese light novel series written by Kanata Yanagino and illustrated by Kususaga Rin.
 It began serialization online in May 2015 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Overlap, who have published four volumes since March 2016 under their Overlap Bunko imprint.
-A manga adaptation with art by Mutsumi Okuhashi has been serialized online via Overlap's Comic Gardo website since September 2017 and has been collected in fourteen tankōbon volumes.
+A manga adaptation with art by Mutsumi Okuhashi has been serialized online via Overlap's Comic Gardo website since September 2017 and has been collected in fifteen tankōbon volumes.
 Both the light novel and manga are licensed in North America by J-Novel Club.
 An anime television series adaptation by Children's Playground Entertainment aired from October 2021 to January 2022.
 A second season by OLM and Sunrise Beyond aired from in October to December 2023.

 Plot

 In a city of the dead, long since ruined and far from human civilization, lives a single human child.
 His name is Will, and he's being raised by three undead: the hearty skeletal warrior, Blood; the graceful mummified priestess, Mary; and the crotchety spectral sorcerer, Gus.
 The three pour love into the boy, and teach him all they know.

 But one day, Will starts to wonder: "Who am I?"
 Will must unravel the mysteries of this faraway dead man's land, and unearth the secret pasts of the undead.
 He must learn the love and mercy of the good gods, and the bigotry and madness of the bad.
 And when he knows it all, the boy will take his first step on the path to becoming a paladin.

 "I promised you.
 It's gonna take a while, but I'll tell you everything.
 This is the story of the deaths of many heroes.
 It's the story of how we died, and it's the reason you grew up here."